justpy-org/justpy/README.md

 scripts/rundocker test
 scripts/rundocker example examples/dogs.py
 scripts/rundocker dev
+scripts/rundocker example examples/demo_browser.py
 ```
 ## Introduction

 JustPy is an object-oriented, component based, high-level Python Web Framework that requires no front-end programming.
 With a few lines of only Python code, you can create interactive websites without any JavaScript programming.
 JustPy can also be used to create graphic user interfaces for Python programs.

 Unlike other web frameworks, JustPy has no front-end/back-end distinction.
 All programming is done on the back-end allowing a simpler, more productive, and more Pythonic web development experience.
 JustPy removes the front-end/back-end distinction by intercepting the relevant events on the front-end and sending them to the back-end to be processed.

 In JustPy, elements on the web page are instances of component classes.
 A component in JustPy is a Python class that allows you to instantiate reusable custom elements whose functionality and design is encapsulated away from the rest of your code.

 Custom components can be created using other components as building blocks.
 Out of the box, JustPy comes with support for [HTML](https://justpy.io/#/tutorial/html_components) and [SVG](https://justpy.io/#/tutorial/svg_components) components as well as more complex components such as [charts](https://justpy.io/#/charts_tutorial/introduction) and [grids](https://justpy.io/#/grids_tutorial/introduction).
 It also supports most of the components and the functionality of the [Quasar](https://quasar.dev/) library of [Material Design 2.0](https://material.io/) components.

 JustPy encourages creating your own components and reusing them in different projects (and, if applicable, sharing these components with others).

 JustPy supports visualization using [matplotlib](https://justpy.io/#/tutorial/matplotlib) and [Highcharts](https://justpy.io/#/charts_tutorial/introduction).